RTP2: 2007-2016

 On 19 March 2007, 2: retired its "2:" brand, and by that, it were reverting its channel name back to the original name as RTP2, thus reviving the "RTP2" brand, but at the same time for resurrecting the RTP2's original name, it implemented a new logo by adopting some new idents that continues to become computer-generated CGIs with a lot of vertical stripes in their various forms as the main theme.
 The rebrand cost €150,000.

-2016-present

-RTP2's eighteenth and current logo since 10 May 2016.
+2016-2026

 On 10 May 2016 at 21:00, RTP2 launched its current logo along with a new on-screen look, as well as new idents that use yellow, RTP2's signature color.

 On 25 April 2020, RTP2 unveiled new idents, the idents were made by Alice Geirinhas, Luís Lázaro Matos, José Pedro Croft, Tomás Cunha Ferreira, Anne Victorino d’Almeida and Joana Carneiro; each artist made its own ident.